How to make click-worthy videos

 Video is indeed more important than ever before.
 And if algorithms are favoring it, then you should capitalize on it.

-Let’s go over how you can get more video views and make your videos more clickable on Facebook.
+Let’s go over how you can get more video views and improve your Facebook marketing.
 But first, let’s go over the types of video posts on Facebook.

 Facebook Video Types